Last updated on 10th May 2023

 2. Set (and measure) goals

 We all know that goals motivate and encourage us to achieve more.
-There’s no doubt that goals are a key component of improving team performance.
+There’s no doubt that goals are a great way to improve team effectiveness.

 But still, people get goal-setting wrong.

 We’re like a bunch of sheep, regurgitating talk of SMART goals – specific, measurable, achievable, realistic, time-tied.